Ilysen/Thaumaturgy/README.md

 # Changelog

 ### Jul.
+4, 2018

+#### 1.0.10.2
+* Happy Independence Day for American users!
+* Some minor optimizations in code
+* Begun work on late pre-hardmode wing substitute; not craftable yet

+### Jul.
 3, 2018

+#### 1.0.10.1
+* Added recipes for PDA composite ingredients using thaumaturgy, some unobtainable until hardmode.

 #### 1.0.10.0
 * Added a costly recipe for the Ankh Charm for use in mid-to-late hardmode.